Useful Resources

 The Job Help Campaign

-Job Centre Plus has set up the Website https://jobhelp.campaign.gov.uk/ in response to the Covid 19 Crisis.
-It offers a wide range advice including considering a job in a critical sector, job search ideas, advice on job seeking, and redundancy advice
+Job Centre Plus has set up the Website https://jobhelp.campaign.gov.uk/ offering a wide range advice including considering a job in a critical sector, job search ideas, advice on job seeking, and redundancy advice

 Careers Advice